How to Take a Working Holiday in Australia

 Do you daydream of a carefree life where you are meeting interesting people, seeing new sights and taking each day as it comes?
 The idea may provoke a mixture of excitement and uncertainty, but such an experience is now easier than you think.
 With the announcement of the work and holiday agreement between America and Australia, you too could be experiencing life on the other side of the world.

-What is the Work and Holiday Visa?
+What is the Work and Holiday Visa Scheme in Australia?

 The reciprocal work and holiday scheme is a remarkable opportunity to travel in Australia, become immersed in the culture, and experience the work ethic.
 Maybe you have always dreamt of volunteering abroad, drinking pints in an Outback pub, or working in an office overlooking the Sydney Opera House?
 If so, you’ll be glad to hear the program permits U.S. citizens to legally work in Australia for up to 12 months in any occupation (as long as your time with any one company does not exceed six months).